 - EduSmart materials are visually balanced.
 There is sufficient information provided while allowing space for students to process the content.
 There is a sense of coherence and balance while navigating the materials.
 Materials possess a well-designed layout, with an appropriate amount of white space, allowing for student focus and learning of concepts.
-For example, 4.11AB Reader - Resources has a clear title, is divided into easily readable paragraphs, and includes clear pictures. - EduSmart's online platform provides an appropriate amount of white space.
-The background of the interface is white with simple single-colored icons for each standard that do not distract from student learning.
+For example, 5.12C WordExplorer - Changes in Ecosystems has a clear title, easy-to-read flashcards, and includes clear pictures. - EduSmart's online platform provides an appropriate amount of white space.
+The interface's white background has simple single-colored icons for each standard that do not distract from student learning.
 All online and print activities have a simplistic and appropriate amount of white that does not distract from student learning.
-The digital videos are focused, and students have direction for what they should be looking at without distraction. - Anchoring Phenomenon gives students one area of focus that is appropriate and does not distract from the student's learning.
+The digital videos are focused, and students have direction for what they should look at without distraction. - Anchoring Phenomenon gives students one area of focus that is appropriate and does not distract from the student's learning.

-Materials embed age appropriate pictures and graphics that support student learning and engagement without being visually distracting.
+Materials embed age-appropriate pictures and graphics that support student learning and engagement without being visually distracting.

 • EduSmart materials embed age-appropriate pictures and graphics that support learning and engagement without visual distractions.
-For example, the interactivity The Water Cycle Model contains engaging and age-appropriate graphics of the components of the water cycle.
+For example, the interactivity, Build an Ecosystem, contains engaging and age-appropriate graphics for students to select components of an aquarium or terrarium.

 - The images and graphics EduSmart utilizes serve a clear purpose to support and enhance student sense-making of grade-level content.
-For example, in the Instruction Module, 4.6(A), the graphics provide a clear purpose in explaining magnetic properties. - The instructional modules have embedded age-appropriate pictures and graphics that support the students' learning and engagement without being visually distracting.
+For example, in the Instruction Module, 5.10(C) the graphics provide a clear purpose in explaining the changes to the Earth's surface caused by wind. - The instructional modules have embedded age-appropriate pictures and graphics that support the students' learning and engagement without being visually distracting.
 Each module is animated with rich designs that support students' engagement and understanding. - The Student Review has embedded age-appropriate pictures and graphics that support student learning and engagement without being visually distracting.
-The animated modules support not only the learning but are interactive for students. - The 4.8BC WordExplorer "Electrical Circuits' provides a visual example of electrical insulators that are engaging. - The 4.13B Reader "A Horse of Course" includes pictures of early horses that are engaging.
+The animated modules support not only the learning but are interactive for students. - The 5.8C WordExplorer "Light" includes visual examples of refraction that are engaging. - The 5.13A Reader "Ancient Plants" includes pictures of fossilized plants that are engaging.